New mums: your body in the first week after birth

 Your relationship in the early months of parenthood

 If you have a partner, becoming parents is a big change for the two of you.
-Some couples find a deeper connection, but others need time to adjust to being parents.
+Some couples find a deeper connection, but others need time to nurture their relationship as parents.

 Your feelings about sex and intimacy can depend on many things – your birth experience, pain, tiredness, the demands of caring for your baby and how you feel about your body after pregnancy and birth.